pbagos/LDSeeker/README.md

 # LDSeeker
-A tool to find LD of GWAS SNPs
+A tool to find LD of rsIDs in Genome Wide Association Studies

 ```